The Solution Is Greater Than You Ever Imagined

 What’s important to note about this entire list of negatives is how they aren’t intuitively obvious.

 The list of positives to paying off your mortgage discussed earlier are easy for anyone to see, but the negatives require a fair degree of financial sophistication – from esoteric tax strategy to long term inflation effects, short hedges on currency, and discounted present value equations.

-It is heady stuff – financial geekism – yet it is every bit as valid to your bottom line as the more intuitively obvious reasons for paying off your mortgage early.
+It’s heady stuff – financial geekism – yet it’s every bit as valid to your bottom line as the more intuitively obvious reasons for paying off your mortgage early.

-That is why there is so much misinformation on this subject.
+That’s why there’s so much misinformation on this subject.
 The concepts are complex and sophisticated once you get past the obvious reasons for wanting to get out of debt.

 In short, the decision to pay off your mortgage is an intellectual battle where the emotional-intuitive desire to be debt free is matched against the intellectual realities of modern finance.

 Unfortunately, this makes the decision process complex…

 How Do I Make the Right Decision for My Situation?